 We have significantly enhanced the quality and quantity of our capital.
-Since 2009, Tier 1 capital has increased by 49 percent and has grown as a share of risk-weighted assets and total capital.
-Our members currently maintain \$979 billion of Tier 1 capital.
+Since 2009, Tier 1 capital has increased by 60 percent and Common Equity Tier 1 capital has tripled.
+Our members currently maintain over \$1 trillion of T1 capital, \$928 billion of which is CET1 capital.